 There are scenarios where MyGet gets to be implemented quite differently from NuGet or the like and the scenarios as like:

 With that discussed, let us now take a look at the difference that is observed between MyGet and NuGet.
-With MyGet, there is a possibility to setup the feed less than 5 seconds and all this can be done without even setting up any of our own infrastructure.
+With MyGet, there is a possibility to set up the feed less than 5 seconds and all this can be done without even setting up any of our own infrastructures.
 There is only one feed per account in NuGet whereas with MyGet you can have multiple feeds per account.
 It also allows you to delegate privileges to others without even sharing an API key as everyone would be having their own API key and secure access to MyGet.

 Following are some of the advantages of using MyGet, let us now take a look at each and every one of them: